Vincit/multi-user-test-runner/README.md

 Each role and `NEW_USER` definition will create new users for each test method separately.
 They are created by calling `AbstractUserRoleIT#createUser(String, String, String, ROLE, LoginRole)` method.

+-- TODO: Changing user in the test
+## Changing user in the test method

 ## The Special Roles

 `TestUsers.CREATOR` can be used to use the current creator user as the user.
 A new user is not created